Unmanned Aircraft Systems, B.S.

 Learn to pilot and operate Unmanned Aircraft Systems (UAS) for commercial applications.

-The demand for Unmanned Aircraft Systems has moved from the military and created a whole new world of civilian applications just waiting to be operated.
+The demand for Unmanned Aircraft Systems has moved from military drone usage and created a whole new world of civilian applications just waiting to be operated.

 Operations-Focused Curriculum Combines Aviation and Computer Science